matheuscassol/last-hotel-api/README.md

 ### Running
 The project is designed to run locally just by running the ***Application*** project.

-*To achieve this design, the database is In Memory and some capabilities of relational databases might not work as expected. ex: Unique Indexes.
+*To achieve this design, the database is **In Memory** and some capabilities of relational databases might not work as expected. ex: Unique Indexes.
 However, those configurations are still present.
-Please note that the database is disposed when the API stops running*
+Please note that the database is disposed when the API stops running.*

 ### API Documentation
 The default route leads to the **Swagger** documentation, which provides the right routes and data formats for each request.